Minimax Q-learning Control for Linear Systems Using the Wasserstein Metric: Numerical examples

+By Assumption \ref{assum:lambda}, the penalty factor should satisfy $\lambda I -\alpha E^{\top} P E > 0$, which in our experiments is $\lambda > 0.22$.
+For demonstration, we select the penalty factor to $\lambda = 0.9$ and apply Algorithm \ref{alg:q_learning} to learn a minimax controller.
+We select the long-term cost at the $i$-th iteration

-as an indicator for the convergence, where $u_k^{i} = K_ix+ r_i$ and $w_k^{i} = L_ix+ l_i$ are the pair of optimal solutions at the i-th iteration.
-Clearly, the convergence of policies $(K_i,r_i)$ and $(L_i,l_i)$ can be reflected by the convergence of $J_i$ in (\ref{def:finite_cost}).
-As illustrated in Fig. \ref{pic:cost}, the finite-horizon cost (\ref{def:finite_cost}) converges almost exponentially fast with respect to the number of the iteration.
+as an indicator for convergence, where $u_k^{i} = K_ix_k^i+ r_i$ and $w_k^{i} = L_ix_k^i+ l_i$ are the pair of optimal solutions at the $i$-th iteration.
+The result is displayed in Fig. \ref{pic:cost}.
+As indicated by Theorem \ref{thm:convergence}, $J_i$ converges exponentially, which implies that the Algorithm \ref{alg:q_learning} returns an optimal Q-function.